mattbanderson/mattbanderson.github.io/_posts/2024-11-17-dolly-sods-wilderness-trip.markdown

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54105982505/in/album-72177720321599342/" title="Dolly Sods Wilderness"><img src="https://live.staticflickr.com/65535/54105982505_02e58beffb_h.jpg" width="1600" height="1205" alt="Dolly Sods Wilderness"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *More views along Raven Ridge*

+I stopped for a quick lunch at a dry campsite on the ridge and rested for a bit in the sun.
 By mid-afternoon, I reached the northwest corner of Dolly Sods where Raven Ridge Trail ends and the Rocky Ridge Trail begins heading south.
 This stretch was a sea of boulders with many vistas into the Canaan Valley to the west.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54105786958/in/album-72177720321599342/" title="Dolly Sods Wilderness"><img src="https://live.staticflickr.com/65535/54105786958_7e39d87b72_h.jpg" width="1600" height="1205" alt="Dolly Sods Wilderness"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Boulders everywhere*